 If your dog develops these symptoms, please contact the practice for advice.
 False Pregnancies do not occur in dogs that have been spayed.

-Pet Health Club members get 20% off neutering!
+Parasite Prevention is included in our Pet Health Club!
 Click here to find out how you can save money!